-In 2022, we continued to deliver strong financial performance marking 20 years of meeting or exceeding our adjusted earnings guidance.
-We believe that our highlights reflect on a successful year of world-class performance delivering hometown service with achievements in our triple bottom line of people, planet, and profit.
+In 2023, we continued to deliver strong financial performance marking 21 years of meeting or exceeding our adjusted earnings guidance.
+We had a successful year of world-class performance delivering hometown service measured by our triple bottom line of people, planet and profit.

-PEOPLE - serving our customers, communities, and employees.
+PEOPLE - serving our customers, communities and employees